teledyne-e2v/gst-sharpness/README.md

 ```
 export GST_PLUGIN_PATH=/usr/local/lib/gstreamer-1.0/
 ```
-The plugin can be used in any gstreamer pipeline by adding '''freeze''', the name of the plugin.
+The plugin can be used in any gstreamer pipeline by adding '''sharpness''', the name of the plugin.

 # Pipeline examples:
 With fake image pipeline:
 ```
-gst-launch-1.0 videotestsrc ! freeze ! videoconvert ! ximagesink
+gst-launch-1.0 videotestsrc ! sharpness ! videoconvert ! ximagesink
 ```

 With simple video stream:
 ```
-gst-launch-1.0 v4l2src ! freeze ! queue ! videoconvert ! queue ! xvimagesink sync=false
+gst-launch-1.0 v4l2src ! sharpness ! queue ! videoconvert ! queue ! xvimagesink sync=false
 ```

-By default, the plugin listen for user inputs in the terminal.
-You can freeze and unfreeze the video stream by entering '''f''' in the terminal.

 # Plugin parameters